bonfireprocessor/bonfireprocessor.github-io/archive/privacy_org.md

 * the Internet service provider of the accessing system, and any other similar data and information that may be used in the event of attacks on our information technology systems.

 When using these general data and information, Bonfire processor project does not draw any conclusions about the visitor.
 Rather, this information is needed to deliver the content of our website correctly, optimize the content of our website as well as its advertisement, ensure the long-term viability of our information technology systems and website technology provide law enforcement authorities with the information necessary for criminal prosecution in case of a cyber-attack.
-Therefore, {{ site.title }} analyzes anonymously collected data and information statistically, with the aim of increasing the data protection and data security of our enterprise, and to ensure an optimal level of protection for the personal data we process.
+Therefore, the Bonfire processor project analyzes anonymously collected data and information statistically, with the aim of increasing the data protection and data security of our enterprise, and to ensure an optimal level of protection for the personal data we process.
 The anonymous data of the server log files are stored separately from all personal data provided by a visitor.

-### 6. Transfer of data
+### 6. Data Processor
-The website of {{ site.title }} is hosted and powered by [GitHub pages](https://pages.github.com/).
+The website of the Bonfire processor project is hosted and powered by [GitHub pages](https://pages.github.com/).
-GitHub Pages is a service offered by [GitHub Inc, San Francisco, USA](https://github.com/about).
-So the above amentioned data are transfered to the US.
+GitHub Pages is a service offered by GitHub Inc. Github.
 GitHub complies with the [Privacy Shield Framework](https://www.privacyshield.gov/participant?id=a2zt000000001K2AAI) and is compliant with the EU General Data Protection Regulation.
 You can view the Privacy Statement of GitHub at [https://help.github.com/articles/github-privacy-statement/](https://help.github.com/articles/github-privacy-statement/).